-The farm relies on a large network of volunteers, community gardeners and staff farmers to maintain healthy crops.
-Since most of the volunteers are not on site every day, it is difficult to for everyone to know when plants need to be tended to.
+The farm relies on a large network of volunteers, community gardeners, and staff farmers to maintain healthy crops.
+Since most of the volunteers are not on-site every day, it is difficult for everyone to know when plants need to be tended to.

 Rio Grande installed an AcuRite Iris™ (5-in-1) Weather Station, which connects to My AcuRite® through the AcuRite Access® for remote monitoring.
 The system continually measures accumulated rainfall amounts, monitors current weather conditions, and forecasts future weather conditions.
 All this information is automatically uploaded, via My AcuRite, to Weather Underground, where gardeners and farmers can view the information on their computers, smartphone, and tablets.

-Kemper Barkhurst, member of the Rio Grande Community Farm Board of Directors, reports that using the AcuRite system to collect rainfall data has helped them not only improve their crops, but also save water.
+Kemper Barkhurst, a member of the Rio Grande Community Farm Board of Directors, reports that using the AcuRite system to collect rainfall data has helped them not only improve their crops but also save water.
 The reason, he said, is that AcuRite helps them know when and when not to use their irrigation systems and sprinkler systems.